ARM-software/arm-trusted-firmware/docs/user-guide.md

 optimizations by using `-O0`.

-NOTE: Using `-O0` could cause output images to be larger and base addresses might need to be recalculated (see the later memory layout section).
+NOTE: Using `-O0` could cause output images to be larger and base addresses might need to be recalculated (see the "Memory layout of BL images" section in the [Firmware Design]).

 Extra debug options can be passed to the build system by setting `CFLAGS`: